 Datemaki are sweet rolled omelettes mixed with fish paste or mashed shrimp.
 They symbolise a wish for many auspicious days.

 Kōhaku Namasu (紅白なます)

 Kōhakunamasu (紅白なます), lit. "red-white vegetable kuai," is made of daikon (white radish) and carrot cut into thin strips and pickled in sweetened vinegar with yuzu (Japanese citrus fruit) flavour.

-Tazukuri ("rice paddy maker") are dried sardines cooked in soy sauce.
-They were used to fertilize rice fields and symbolise an abundant harvest.
+Tazukuri ("rice paddy maker") is dried sardines cooked in soy sauce.
+They were used to fertilise rice fields and symbolise an abundant harvest.

 Phrases related to the New Year: